 When you start to explore integrations and compare different software options, you'll notice terms like "per user," "flat fee," or "subscription."
 Knowing what these mean will empower you to ask the right questions and make a choice that truly supports your company's specific needs and size.
 This isn't just about finding the cheapest option; it's about finding the best value and a pricing structure that scales with you.
 Let's walk through some of the common pricing structures you'll encounter so you can feel confident as you evaluate solutions for managing your office space and hybrid schedules.

-Subscription Plans Explained
+How Subscription Plans Work

 Most modern software, especially for HR and office management, operates on a subscription model.
 Think of it like your favorite streaming service – instead of buying the software outright with a one-time license fee, you pay a recurring fee, usually monthly or annually.
 This approach often means you get continuous updates, support, and access to the latest features without hefty upfront costs.
 It’s a popular choice because it makes powerful tools more accessible and predictable for budgeting.
 For businesses looking for a flexible hybrid work software solution, subscriptions allow you to adapt as your needs change, often with different tiers available to match your evolving requirements.
 This way, you're always using the most current version.